ropensci-archive/roweb2/content/blog/2018-04-13-rprofile-noam-ross.md

 KO: Final question, do you have any favorite tools for work or life hacks / life management?

 NR: I really like the 'review' tool in GitHub.
 It's not quite what we use in rOpenSci for package-level review, but I find the way you're able to assemble code review comments into a  very helpful report and I use it a lot for feedback within my team.
-One of the things I like a lot on the package development side, is Gábor Csárdi's [goodpractice package](https://github.com/MangoTheCat/goodpractice) that lets one run all of these package checks that go beyond R CMD check.
+One of the things I like a lot on the package development side, is Gábor Csárdi's [goodpractice package](https://github.com/MangoTheCat/goodpractice) for running all of these package checks that go beyond R CMD check.
 We use it all the time in the package peer-review process.
 Finally, I do a lot of intensive simulations so I use a lot of C++ and Rcpp, but my best hack is to have a big enough multi-core box to make up for my programming deficiencies.